The Voices of the Punan Batu

 A young girl posing for a portrait.

-A child mastering the use of the machete at a very early age
+A child mastering the use of the machete at a very early age.

 The first Punan individuals we encountered along the riverbank greeted our arrival with perceivable reluctance.
 After a series of measured discussions, we were allowed to board a canoe and navigate upstream toward the initial outpost of the Punan Batu.